mth/yeti/doc/intro.rst

 ++++++++++++++++++++++++++++++++++++++

-The ability to define Java classes in Yeti code is mostly useful for interfaceing with a Java code and declaring custom exception classes.
+The ability to define Java classes in Yeti code is mostly useful for interfacing with a Java code and declaring custom exception classes.

 Yeti don't have any other exception handling mechanism than try-catch blocks that work with Java exception classes - so to define any